toggledbits/Sonos-Vera/README.md

 * DiscoveryResult - for plugin internal usage
 * FetchQueue - "1" when the Sonos queue is read by the plugin or "0" when not
 * GoogleTTSServerURL - the Google URL to be used for TTS
-* GroupCoordinator - UUID of the group coordinator
 * MaryTTSServerURL - URL of the MaryTTS server
 * ResponseVoiceTTSServerURL - URL of the ResponsiveVoice TTS service
 * MicrosoftClientId - Client ID you got when you regisered your application on the Microsoft Azure Marketplace